 ParentCare accepts credit cards and bank transfers for hassle-free payments.
 This is a huge relief to the NRIs.
 The payment is then forwarded to the vendor by ParentCare via a preferred mode.

 Conclusion: how to hire the right homecare for your parents in India

 In a nutshell, the process of choosing home care starts with an assessment of your parents’ requirements.
 This is to help you understand whether they need a nurse or a care attendant.
 Then you should interview the caregiver thoroughly and ask all the necessary questions to see how apt they are for the parents.
 The key things to check are qualifications, a good background or track record, and the right attitude.

 Bharat Vasandani is the Founder & CEO at ParentCare, a platform for Non-Resident Indians who want to support their parents back in their country of origin.
 As an Indian living in London, Bharat knows how hard it is to find the right solution when your family needs medical services or some help around the house.

 ParentCare gives NRI children a chance to book doctors, lab tests, home carers and errands smoothly, no matter the distance.
 Their team also manages the delivery of services on the ground, checking nursing qualifications, Covid-19 tests, and the family’s feedback on the provided service.

 As published in Insightcare – Healthcare solutions hub

-If you want to support your parents remotely in an easy way, browse ParentCare’s services to book doctor appointments, homecare or errands.
+If you want to support your parents remotely in an easy way, please use our 24*7 WhatsApp chatbot to book doctor appointments, homecare or errands.
 We help NRIs arrange services for their parents via WhatsApp and enjoy the peace of mind knowing that we will coordinate everything on the ground.
 Payments are simpler with a credit card to one ParentCare account, and then our team manages payment to all the service providers.
 This removes the administration time of paying different service providers in their bank accounts.